alexkatzen/ak/_projects/heartbeat.md

 title: Heartbeat&#58; Fighting heart disease through preventative cardiology
 role: Product & Visual Design
 featured-image: /images/heartbeat/featured-img.jpg
+hero-image: /images/heartbeat/stress-test.jpg
 order: 1
-visible: false
+visible: visible
 ---

+<img class="full" src="/images/heartbeat/stress-test.jpg" alt="stress test">

-Heartbeat Health is a NY-based startup fighting heart disease through <em>preventative</em> cardiology.
+Heartbeat Health is a NY-based startup fighting heart disease through preventative cardiology.
 By helping patients to understand heart disease risk and providing access to a team of world class team cardiologists, they proactively work to eliminate the disease before it starts.
 I worked with the founders for an intense 3-week design sprint to prepare their raw product for a Beta release.

-<img class="full" src="/images/heartbeat/stress-test.jpg" alt="stress test">

 ## A Problem of Awareness